zckoh/ecommerce-fullstack/README.md

         "url_link": "pens/zebra_airfit.html"
     }
    ```
-4) Update the index in Algolia
-   - Go to the Algolia dashboard for this project - https://www.algolia.com/apps/9SXIDIVU1E/dashboard
-   - Select "Add records", then select "Add manually"
-   - Copy the JSON data that you provided in step 3 and paste it in.
-   - Click "Save"
+6) Click "Save"
-5) Repeat steps 1-4 if you have more products to add, else proceed to next step
+7) Repeat steps 1-6 if you have more products to add, else proceed to next step
-5) Verify changes
+8) Verify changes
    - Run local django server, verify that the new product is added
      ```bash
      python manage.py runserver
      ```
-6) Save changes and commit/push to Git
+9)  Save changes and commit/push to Git
     - Save changes
     - `git add` the new/updated files
     - Make a `git commit`
     - `git push`
-7) Deploy to production!
+11) Deploy to production!

 #### Adding product to new product category
+TODO